SheikhShifa/Employee-Management-System/README.md

 ## Project Overview

-This Employee Management System is a full-stack application built with a .NET 8 API backend and an Angular frontend.
+The Employee Management System is a web-based application designed to streamline employee management tasks.
+It is a full-stack application built with a .NET API backend and an Angular frontend.
 It provides CRUD (Create, Read, Update, Delete) operations for managing employee data.
+It provides a user-friendly interface to perform essential operations such as:
+- Adding new employee details
+- Viewing employee information
+- Editing existing records
+- Deleting employees
+The system ensures efficient data handling and improves organizational workflow.

 ## Table of Contents